-The "Access to Fishing" rod and reel loaner program had 2,879 loans during the year.
-We have ten sites: Albany Park Branch Library, Sherman Park Library, Rogers Park Public Library, Uptown Public Library, Humboldt Park Library, Douglas Park Library, McKinley Park Branch Library, Blackstone Library, Vodak East Side Library, and Eden's Place Nature Center.
+The "Access to Fishing" rod and reel loaner program had 2,122 loans during the year.
+We have ten sites: Albany Park Branch Library, Sherman Park Library, Rogers Park Public Library, Uptown Public Library, Humboldt Park Library, Douglas Park Library, McKinley Park Branch Library, Blackstone Library, Vodak East Side Library, and Rogers Park Library.
 Each site was provided with 25 rod and reel combos to lend out.
 In order to participate in the program, parents were required to sign an agreement which waived liability for the City of Chicago and the Chicago Public Libraries.
 A bar code was attached to each rod and reel and cataloged for their records.
-The rod and reel combos were checked out of the libraries using the same system for checking out books.
-Participants could borrow fishing poles for a maximum of seven days.
+The rod and reel combo was checked out of the libraries using the same system for checking out books.
+Participants were allowed to borrow fishing poles for seven days.
 Locations and phone numbers for "loaner sites" are shown in an appendix at the end of this report.

-FISCAL YEAR 2020 PLANNED ACTIVITIES
+FISCAL YEAR 2021 PLANNED ACTIVITIES

-- Activities planned for the Chicago Urban Fishing Program will include summer fishing clinics at nine Chicago Park District sites and the stocking of catchable sized fish at 14 park district lagoons. - 2.
+- 1. Activities planned for the Chicago Urban Fishing Program will include summer fishing clinics at nine Chicago Park District sites and the stocking of catchable sized fish at 14 park district lagoons. - 2.
 We also plan to expand the Aquatic Outreach Program to additional schools.